I am currently a Quantitative Researcher at Facebook on the Privacy and Data Use Team. Previously I worked on Civic and Election Integrity.

-My primary research interest is the political economy of development, especially in sub-Saharan Africa.
+My primary academic research interest is the political economy of development, especially in sub-Saharan Africa.
 My dissertation, titled Traditional Authority in the State: Chiefs, Elections, and Taxation in Ghana, looks at the clientelistic relationship between local politicians and chiefs.
 This research was funded by a National Science Foundation Graduate Research Fellowship and a Dissertation Improvement Grant.

 In addition to my dissertation and USAID-associated work, I have completed research on fiscal accountability in Kenya, incumbency advantage in African legislative elections, female representation in African legislatures, the influence of social networks on diffusion effects in field experiments, and how the accuracy of perceptions of polarization affects US Congressional elections.